Associate Professor, Faculty of Social Sciences

 My teaching portfolio covers a number of topics related to environmental management and sustainability.
 My teaching straddles both physical and human geography, as successful environmental management requires a sophisticated understanding of ecological and landscape dynamics as well as human behaviour, attitudes and values.

 I am course director for the MSc in Environmental Leadership and Management.
 I convene the following modules as part of the programme:

 For more information about this programme or to apply, please click here.

 My current research focuses on understanding the multi-dimensional nature of human-environment relationships and how reconnecting society with nature can help in transformations towards sustainability.
 I am also exploring how religion shapes values for nature and may offer unique moral and organisational resources for environmental stewardship.
-These ideas are being pursued in a current interdisciplinary research project on the theme of 'spiritual placemaking' in partnership with the University of Birmingham.

 I welcome enquiries from motivated and qualified applicants who are interested in exploring postgraduate research in the above areas of research interest.